Are you unhappy with how you look? Are the few extra pounds around your midsection stubbornly holding on? Do you want to lose weight and keep it off?

 Just moving your body will burn calories and help you create the caloric deficit you need to lose weight.

-There are other favorable benefits of exercising such as better energy levels, improved circulation, better sleep, and many more!
+There are also other favorable benefits of exercising such as better energy levels, improved circulation, better sleep, and many more!

 Resistance training is your pathway to getting stronger, promoting lean muscle growth and to some extent getting leaner.

 Muscle tissue burns more calories every day than fatty tissue does.
-So promoting lean muscle growth and maintaining the muscle you have can help improve your metabolism and help you gain definition at the same time.
+So promoting lean muscle growth and maintaining the muscle you have can help improve your metabolism and help you gain muscle definition at the same time.

 As a result, if you’re not doing resistance training, you should!
-It can be weightlifting, CrossFit, Bodyweight, Fitness Bootcamps, or other workout types!
+It can be weightlifting, CrossFit, Bodyweight, Fitness Boot Camps, or other workout types!

+Your body needs rest to perform properly.
 Listen to your body and make sure you get enough shut-eye.

 Late-night distractions such as phones and TV are often the culprits of sleep loss.
 Once you climb in bed, put any and all distractions away.
 I call this sleeping with a purpose.

 During extended periods of time, this extra pressure can lead to unfavorable changes in hormones, recovery, and other crucial aspects that influence metabolism.

-Therefore, working to handle stress more effectively and destressing could help improve your metabolism!
+Therefore, working to handle stress more effectively and de-stressing could help improve your metabolism!

 You could also find and participate in stress-relieving activities such as yoga, going for a walk, taking a mini-break during your workday, meditation, and more!

-As you can see, there are many different ways to improve your metabolism.
+This is what it all really comes down to for improving your metabolism.
+As you can see, there are many different ways to help improve your metabolism.

 You do not need to do anything drastic.

-You can pick up the phone and call us at 1 800 409 9732 Monday through Friday 6am - 10pm CST and talk to a real person here at 1st Phorm HQ to help you, all for free!
+You can pick up the phone and give us a call at 1-800-409-9732 any day of the week from 6AM to 10PM Central and talk to a real person here at 1st Phorm HQ to help you, all for free!

-You can also email in at CustomerService@1stPhorm.com and one of our team members here will get back to you right away!
+You can also email in to CustomerService@1stPhorm.com and one of our team members here will get back to you right away!ABOUT THE AUTHOR